Open-MBEE/exec-ve/README.md

 For more information, please consult the Gruntfile.js and the links at the bottom.

+## Configuration
+_(added View Editor 4.7)_

+You can now configure view editor to work with external sites.
+This is done using the configuration file located in `app/config`.
+It is recommended that you create your own configuration file by copying `config.example.js` and replacing it with:  `config.<your_env_here>.js`.
+To deploy view editor using this custom file, use `--env <your_env_here>` appended to your `grunt` command (e.g. `grunt release:docker --env=prod`).

+For more information regarding the available configuration options see (`app/config/config.example.js`).

 ## Building and Running with Docker
 To build the container, run the following command: `docker build -t ve .`.
 To run the container, run `docker run -it -p 80:9000 --name ve ve`.

+#### After View Editor 4.7
+To use a custom configuration file with the docker container you can mount the desired file using a docker config or volume.
+Using your custom configuration can be done by specifying `--env VE_ENV=<your_env_here>` or adding `VE_ENV` to your compose file.

 ## Problems?
 If you see some error after updating, try cleaning out the bower_components and bower_components_target folders under /app and do a _grunt clean_